MATTHEW KALLIMAN'S WEBSITE

 (Jeremiah 27:5-8)

 God was using Nebuchadnezzar, king of Babylon, as the "lesser light to rule the night."
-Nebuchadnezzar's destruction of the Jerusalem temple symbolized God's presence being removed from the earth.
-Most of the nations were already cut off from God, but during the Babylonian period even Judah lost its connection (Leviticus 16; Psalm 89; Lamentations 5:19-22).
-God was allowing a period of extraordinary darkness to come upon the world (Matthew 4:16; John 1:4-11).
-He used the prophet Daniel to teach Nebuchadnezzar that Babylon's dominion over the nations was ordained by God (Daniel 2:37-38; 4:17, 25, 32; see Romans 13:1).
+Nebuchadnezzar's destruction of the Jerusalem temple symbolized God's presence being removed completely from the earth.
+The Gentile nations were already cut off from God, but during the Babylonian period even the people of Judah lost their special connection with Him (Leviticus 16; Psalm 89; Lamentations 5:19-22; Hosea 1:8; 5:15).
+God was temporarily "divorcing" His wife -- the people of Israel and Judah (Jeremiah 3; Ezekiel 16; Hosea 1-2) -- and was allowing a period of extraordinary darkness to come upon the world (Matthew 4:16; John 1:4-11).
+He used the prophet Daniel to inform Nebuchadnezzar that Babylon's dominion over all nations was ordained by God (Daniel 2:37-38; 4:17, 25, 32; see Romans 13:1).
 God was "changing the times and seasons, removing kings and setting up kings" (Daniel 2:21), causing a new era of history to appear.
 Babylon would be the first in a succession of four world-ruling empires which would dominate the latter half of the Fourth Millennial Day -- the period between the Old and New Testaments (Daniel 2; 7; 8).

 From God's perspective, the four world-ruling empires were all one system.
-God pictured that system by giving Nebuchadnezzar a dream in which he saw a huge statue which reached to the sky.
-The statue toppled over and perished when a stone from heaven struck its base (Daniel 2:31-45).
-The stone became a mountain which filled the whole earth, signifying that the Kingdom of God will ultimately cause Great Babylon to fall, and will replace its dominion over the earth at the Second Coming of Christ (verses 34-35, 44-45; Revelation 11:15; 16:19; 18:2; 19:19-21; Daniel 7:11).
+God pictured that system by giving Nebuchadnezzar a dream in which he saw a huge statue which reached up to the sky.
+The statue toppled over and perished when a stone sent from heaven struck its base and became a great mountain which filled the whole earth (Daniel 2:31-45).
+This signified that the Kingdom of God will cause Great Babylon to fall, and will replace its dominion over the earth at the Second Coming of Christ (verses 34-35, 44-45; Revelation 11:15; 16:19; 18:2; 19:19-21; Daniel 7:11).

 From God's perspective, the four world-ruling empires were all one system.
-God pictured that system by giving Nebuchadnezzar a dream in which he saw a huge statue which reached to the sky.
-The statue toppled over and perished when a stone from heaven struck its base (Daniel 2:31-45).
-The stone became a mountain which filled the whole earth, signifying that the Kingdom of God will ultimately cause Great Babylon to fall, and will replace its dominion over the earth at the Second Coming of Christ (verses 34-35, 44-45; Revelation 11:15; 16:19; 18:2; 19:19-21; Daniel 7:11).
+God pictured that system by giving Nebuchadnezzar a dream in which he saw a huge statue which reached up to the sky.
+The statue toppled over and perished when a stone sent from heaven struck its base and became a great mountain which filled the whole earth (Daniel 2:31-45).
+This signified that the Kingdom of God will cause Great Babylon to fall, and will replace its dominion over the earth at the Second Coming of Christ (verses 34-35, 44-45; Revelation 11:15; 16:19; 18:2; 19:19-21; Daniel 7:11).

 The Son of David